Apply for BAföG to attend school

 - taxes actually paid, including church tax and the solidarity surcharge.

-Child benefit that your parents receive for you is not taken into account.
+Child benefit that your parents receive for you is not included in the calculation.

 Interns: